Ya Kid K: Music career

 After moving back to Belgium from the US, Ya Kid K helped form a hip hop label called Fresh Beat Productions.
 She was part of the dance project Technotronic, which debuted with a major worldwide hit in 1989, "Pump Up the Jam".
 Although she did not appear in the video, she was finally credited as vocalist on the track on the US reissue of the group's debut album.

 Although Ya Kid K wrote the lyrics and sang vocals on "Pump Up the Jam", Technotronic had the fashion model Felly Kilingi perform in the video, without Ya Kid K's consent.
 The second single "Get Up!
 (Before the Night Is Over)" was Ya Kid K's debut music video with Technotronic.
 In 1992, Technotronic and Ya Kid K had a hit with "Move This," another single from 1989's Pump Up the Jam: The Album.

 She also lent her voice to Hi Tek 3, a dance project whose only single, "Spin that Wheel", appeared on the Teenage Mutant Ninja Turtles motion picture soundtrack.

 While Jo Bogaert hired new singers for Technotronic's third album, Body to Body, Ya Kid K returned after limited success of her own album, One World Nation.
 This album contained many different musical and, in particular, vocal styles.

 In 1991, Ya Kid K appeared on the Teenage Mutant Ninja Turtles II: The Secret of the Ooze: The Original Motion Picture Soundtrack, performing "Awesome (You Are My Hero)", continuing her work with the music of the film franchise.
-The partnership continued in 1993, when 2 versions of Ya Kid K's "Rockin' over the Beat" appeared on the Teenage Mutant Ninja Turtles III: Original Motion Picture Soundtrack.
+The partnership continued in 1993, when two versions of Ya Kid K's "Rockin' over the Beat" appeared on the Teenage Mutant Ninja Turtles III: Original Motion Picture Soundtrack.

-In 1995, Technotronic re-emerged in the U.S. with Ya Kid K as its front vocalist, again with limited success of the album, Recall.
-On the track "Are You Ready" she teamed up with Daisy Dee, who already did a cover version of "This Beat is…" with MC B. In 1996, a Ya Kid K single titled "Rock My World" was released.
-She appeared in June 2000 on Technotronic's single "The Mariachi."
+In 1995, Technotronic re-emerged in the U.S. with Ya Kid K as its front vocalist, again with limited success for the album, Recall.
+On the track "Are You Ready" she teamed up with Daisy Dee, who already did a cover version of "This Beat Is…" with MC B. In 1996, a Ya Kid K single titled "Rock My World" was released.
+She appeared in June 2000 on Technotronic's single "The Mariachi".
 In 2002, she released Take a Trip on Semini Records.

-In 1997, Ya Kid K also provided fresh vocals for the 2 Skinnee J's cover of "Pump Up the Jam" entitled, "BBQ".
-She sang "Pump up the gas grill" as the chorus.

-In October 2005, Ya Kid K made a guest appearance on Public Warning the debut album of English female rapper Lady Sovereign.

-In 2011, she returned with the song "DO UC ME Standing".
-Ya Kid K also released the song "Comes Love" on Baronic Arts.

-In 2014 she released some new tracks and an album called Stalled Constructions.
-She also worked with the German dance project Maviic for the single release "Moja Mbili Tatu".

 Personal life

-After the single "Rockin' Over the Beat", Ya Kid K had a child with MC Eric who performed the Technotronic hit "This Beat Is Technotronic".
+After the single "Rockin' Over the Beat", Ya Kid K had a child with MC Eric, who performed the Technotronic hit "This Beat Is Technotronic".